MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/create-zones-and-environment-audio.md

 ### Create an Acoustic Zone

 An Acoustic Zone comes in the form of a prefab; you can think of it as a simplied Audio Zone.
-You get the trigger collider, default Voice, and Voice Collection choices, but not the more extensive customization properties.
+You get the trigger collider and default Voice Setting and Voice Collection choices, but not the more extensive customization properties found in Audio Zones.

  ![______](../../../media/enhance-your-environment/audio-zones/030-acoustic-zones.png)